Chainscript/documentation/commands/add_event.md

 # Add Event (add_event)

-The add_event command attaches specific conditions that when met execute a list of commands.
+The add_event command sets an event on specific conditions, that when met execute a list of commands.
 Example events can include expiration based on date/time, the balance of a bitcoin address or the deliver of a packaged by a shipping carrier.

+Events are executed by abstract event machines.
+Event machines assumes a trusted source of information.
+Event machines are transparent and publish their results to public sources: blockchain, bittorrent, etc.

 ## Agents
 Trusted agents, who represent the event machines, are responsible for implementing events.
-The parties involved with the document can decided on which agents to trust.
+The parties involved with the document can choose which agents to trust.
+Or, collectives can choose to implement their own agents.

 Agents can choose to sign and publish evidence of the event by [notarizing](notarize.md) it on a blockchain.

 Agents function in a  role similar to [oracles](https://github.com/orisi/wiki/wiki/Mastering-Distributed-Oracles).

 ## Execute